Youth hockey parents must bear in mind that the sport is for fun, period. These 10 tips will help hockey moms & dads keep their sanity.

 If your kid is serious about their dream of playing in the NHL, and you want to shell out colossal amounts of money and provide moral support, educate yourself as much as you can about hockey and the different stages of development.
 Learn about what is important for development and which path is best.
 Absorb as much information as possible from as many sources as you can find.

-One of the biggest obstacles for kids and their families at crucial times in the development stages is lack of knowledge.
+One of the biggest obstacles for kids and their youth hockey parents at crucial times in the development stages is lack of knowledge.
 For example, in the past few years I’ve seen dozens of kids throw away their NCAA eligibility in order to play a handful of major junior hockey games, simply because they didn’t have enough knowledge.
 They think that the only path to the NHL is from AAA minor hockey to the OHL to the NHL.
 They simply haven’t educated themselves on the subject of hockey and the various levels and paths.